ryan-mcclue/unsw/comp3231/week3.md

      - call scheduler
      - scheduler asks kernel to switch to thread
        (TCB associated with a PCB.
 Only schedule threads, so if part of another process, then PCB also involved)
-     - kernel saves current sp and pc into specific TCB. loads new sp from destination TCB, unloads trapframe and sets new pc
+     - kernel saves current sp and pc (from epc) into specific TCB. loads new sp from destination TCB, unloads trapframe and sets new pc
      SYSCALL:
      - restore trapframe